eloythub/eloyt-app-react-native/README.md

 ```

 # !Don't forget
-in order to be able to release the app u need to have some configuration in FB account for the app IdeaStudio
+in order to be able to release the app u need to have some configuration in FB account for the app eloyt

 Contact for more info: Mahan Hazrati<eng.mahan.hazrati@gmail.com>